Peter-Vanderhyde/Minecraft-Manager/README.md

 The host has the ability to
 - Choose what worlds he would like the clients to be able to choose from (including worlds running fabric.)
-- Easily add existing worlds to the available worlds.
+- Easily add or remove worlds to the available worlds list.
 - Create new worlds from scratch to be directly added to the list.
 Use any version, and optionally set a seed and/or set the world as using fabric.
 - Quickly backup server worlds.
+- Quick server folder and properties access.

 ## Host Instructions
 If you are hosting the server on your computer, you must have your manager_host program running for others to be able to control the server.
 You will need a Java Runtime (JRE) in order to run the server, so download one if you do not already have it.
 Different versions require different minimum JRE versions.